2 Lafayette Street

 The formerly remote divisions of the Department of Youth and Community Development (DYCD) and the Department for the Aging (DFTA) have moved into newly renovated offices at 2 Lafayette Street, in the civic core of the five boroughs.
 BKSK’s design breathes fresh air into 110,000 square feet across 7 floors of the historic city-owned Court Square Building, which now features dynamic connecting stairs, commanding city views in both individual and common spaces, bold graphics that celebrate each agency’s mission, and increased thermal, visual, and ergonomic comfort.
 Through a design approach that went above and beyond requirements put forth by Department of Citywide Administrative Services (DCAS) and the Design Excellence program of the Department of Design and Construction (DDC), BKSK delivered a community-centered workplace of exceptional quality that promotes holistic wellbeing for employees and the public alike.
 The project received LEED Gold certification.

-“Department Do-Over: 2 NYC Agencies Get New Offices by BKSK Architects,” Interior Design, September 2015
+“2 NYC Agencies Get New Offices by BKSK Architects,” Interior Design, October 2015

 Weidlinger Associates – structural; OLA Consulting Engineers – MEP; James Gainfort Consulting Architects – exterior envelope; Poulin & Morris – graphic design & wayfinding; Horton Lees Brogden – lighting design; Cerami & Associates – a/v & security